Featured Post

 In a master class acting performance, John Rubinstein plays the role of the folksy but complex Dwight D. Eisenhower.
 Mr. Rubinstein is an acclaimed veteran of theatre and television.
 He was a Tony Award winner in Children of a Lesser God and famously originated the title role in Pippin over a half century ago.
 He also appeared in Kiss of the Spider Woman among many other plays and musicals.
 For his role in the off-Broadway production of Eisenhower: This Piece of Ground, Mr. Rubinstein was nominated for the Outer Critics’ Circle and the Off-Broadway award for Best Solo Performance.

-The play by Richard Hellesen is adapted from a vast array of Eisenhower's memoirs, speeches, and letters.
+The play, whose run has been extended for a second time at Olney, by Richard Hellesen is adapted from a vast array of Eisenhower's memoirs, speeches, and letters.
 Director Peter Ellenstein allows Mr. Rubinstein to freely move around the stage as he speaks to an old tape recorder in preparation for an upcoming book.
 Sometimes he paces.
 Sometimes he stands.
 Sometimes he sits.
 And sometimes he talks on the phone to unseen parties.
 Since there are no other actors to interact with, this movement is necessary so that the soliloquy doesn’t come off as static as some one-person shows do.

 Photo: Maria Baranova